 As a company, sustainability is an important part of our day to day business and we try to concentrate our efforts on three core areas – environmental, social and economic sustainability.

-We encourage our team to put forward any ideas they may have regarding reducing FPC’s environmental impact and we have recently become an active corporate supporter of the Cornwall Area of Outstanding Natural Beauty Charity, which assists in protecting and enhancing the natural environment across Cornwall.
-In addition to this we became one of the first corporate sponsors of KERDROYA, a major new piece of permanent public art – a 56m diameter classical labyrinth built of Cornish stone hedging at Colliford Lake on Bodmin Moor.
+We encourage our team to put forward any ideas they may have regarding reducing FPC’s environmental impact and we have recently been an active corporate supporter of the Cornwall Area of Outstanding Natural Beauty Charity, which assists in protecting and enhancing the natural environment across Cornwall.
+In addition to this we were one of the first corporate sponsors of KERDROYA, a major new piece of permanent public art – a 56m diameter classical labyrinth built of Cornish stone hedging at Colliford Lake on Bodmin Moor.

 We are proud of what we do but know that more can always be done.

 FPC is committed to playing an active part in our local community and takes seriously the issue of corporate social responsibility.
 As such, we are an active contributor in the regional business community, supporting local business groups and events.
-Furthermore, Donna is now a part of the Exeter University Career Mentoring scheme, working with local students each year to help them find a route into employment.

 Additionally, we like to help some of the lesser known local charities such as Drama Express, who work with children with special needs to develop confidence and self-esteem through performing arts based activities.